 delay(80); // delay needed between analog reads

-// Receive commands from the CNCSimulator
+// Receive commands from CNC Simulator

 if(Serial.available() > 0)